 I was driving past Ireland’s national television and radio broadcaster, Radio Teilifís Éireann when a newsflash came through that a woman journalist had been shot dead in Dublin.
 As I pulled over I guessed, sadly, that it must be Veronica.
 She had many enemies on both sides of the law, neither of which baulked at murder if the stakes were perceived as being high enough.

 Within twenty four hours two policemen were at my door wanting details of any and all contact between us and what we had talked about.
 It was the usual soft cop, hard cop routine, one being all professional while the other aggressively threatened to return with a search warrant if I insisted he remove his foot from inside my apartment.
-I refused their invitations to divulge the content of our discussions.
+I refused their invitations to divulge the content of our discussions about corruptiuobn in the Gardai.

 - The International Press Institute named Veronica a World Press Freedom Hero of the past 50 years.

-- An International Veronica Guerin Memorial Scholarship is available from Dublin City University and offers a bursary of an MA in Journalism for a student wishing to specialise in investigative journalism.
+- An International Veronica Guerin Memorial Scholarship is available from Dublin City University and offers a bursary An MA in Journalism for a student wishing to specialise in investigative journalism is offered.